 Additional requirements and things to note:

-- Students can take COR 103 Music and Culture, COR 104 Art and Culture and COR 203 Great Ideas of Modern Mathematics at any time during their tenure at Oglethorpe, although sophomore standing (or higher) is recommended for COR 203.
+- Students can take COR 103 Music and Culture, COR 104 Art and Culture, COR 105 Theatre and Culture, and COR 314 Mathematics and Human Nature at any time during their tenure at Oglethorpe.

 - A minimum of sophomore standing is required for enrollment in COR 201, COR 202 Human Nature and the Social Order I, II.